ddri/bebop/README.md

 # 🎯 Bebop - Campaign-Centric Content Marketing Platform

+## What is Bebop?

-Bebop is a **campaign-centric content marketing orchestration platform** designed for technical content creators, Developer Relations professionals, and content marketing teams.
+Bebop is a **campaign-centric content marketing orchestration platform** designed specifically for technical content creators, Developer Relations professionals, and content marketing teams.
 It combines the power of content planning, creation, scheduling, and multi-platform publishing in a unified workflow.

 ## 🚀 What Makes Bebop Different